-The use of network simulator version 2 (NS2) can be implemented for determining the type of network traffic.
-The NS2 uses TCL (Tool Command Language) scripts for coding where one can give the parameters of network traffic and get the output in terms of statistics for classifying the network traffic.
+The use of tcpdump can be implemented for determining the type of network traffic.
+The tcpdump listens to the flow of packets and captures it.
+The further coding is required to reduce those packets and analyse them in order to classify them.
+This task can be done using Shell script where one can give the parameters of network traffic and get the output in terms of statistics for classifying the network traffic.